Frequently Asked Questions

 We believe in reuniting owners and pets as quickly as possible.
 That’s why we’ve developed the Global Micro Gold register.
 Once you realise your pet is missing, you can send an alert from your computer or smart phone to vets, animal pounds, councils and the Global Micro Spotter network in your local area and surrounding suburbs straight away.
 The alert provides full details of your pet including a picture and contact details.
 Additionally, ‘Lost Pet’ posters are immediately available for printing and distribution.

 Our cloud-based, geographically-targeted alerts work throughout Australia, so even if you’re on holiday or moving to another state, we’re there to protect your pet.Back to top

 Why do you need so many details when I register my animal?

 Quite simply, the more details we have on record to contact you, the quicker we can reunite you with your pet should you ever become separated.
-If you are a Global Micro Gold member we will send you a reminder email every quarter to ensure your details are up to date.Back to top
+If you are a Global Micro Gold member we will send you a reminder email every year to ensure your details are up to date.Back to top

 My pet has a collar and a tag, do I still need to register it?

 Yes.
 There are two reasons to microchip your animal.
 Firstly it is a legal requirement in most Australian states, but more importantly a collar and/or tag can be lost or removed which leaves no way of identifying your pet.
-Microchipping your pet means it can be identified by a microchip scanner at a vet or council animal pound, so you can be contacted and arrangements made to reunite you with your pet.Back to top
+Microchipping your pet means it can be identified by a microchip scanner at a vet or council dog pound, so you can be contacted and arrangements made to reunite you with your pet.Back to top

 What animals can I register?